-What Kind Of Hand Pump Should I Buy For Inflatables?
+What Kind Of Hand Pump Should I Buy?

-Triple action hand pumps are 30% faster than dual action and while there aren’t a ton out there, the ones that are available are high quality and will be the fastest choice for inflating anything.
-Now that doesn’t mean dual action pumps won’t work either.
+Triple action hand pumps are 30% faster than dual-action and while there isn’t a ton out there, the ones that are available are high quality and will be the fastest choice for inflating anything.
+Now that doesn’t mean dual-action pumps won’t work either.
 They are smaller and lighter than triple action and still get the job done much faster than single action pumps.

 All Pumps On The Table

 A Closer Look At Each Pump

 Not many paddleboards are sold with a triple-action pump, so this one is most likely going to be better than the one you got with your board.
 This pump has two 3.5 L chambers that you pump at the same time, doubling the air output compared to the classic dual-action pump which only has one chamber.

 A cool feature they added is a switch so you can choose between single, dual, and triple action.
 The idea is that you pump with the triple action first and when it starts to get to difficult you switch to the dual-action, and finally go to single when getting it up to the right psi.

 This pump’s max psi is 26 and it has a built-in pressure gauge.
 It comes with a hose with an air valve adapter that fits Halkey-Roberts air valves.
 It also comes with a mesh bag.

 The JLF Triple Action Pump is the perfect replacement for any high-pressure hand pump.
 It takes less time and effort to inflate an ISUP, kayak, or raft so you have more time to play.